Boca Raton Historical Society and Museum

-The Boca Raton Historical Society & Museum (also known as BRHS&M) is a non-profit organization and public museum dedicated to preserve and collect history and artifacts of Boca Raton, Florida, United States, for educational and advocacy purposes.
+The Boca Raton Historical Society & Museum (also known as BRHS&M) is a non-profit organization and public museum that specializes in the history and artifacts of Boca Raton, Florida, United States, for educational and advocacy purposes.
 The society is known for their goal of historic designation and restoring historical structures important to the history of Boca Raton.
 The society offers exhibits, lectures, lessons, history tours, and educational programs to achieve their goal.
-Many interactive educational programs and services of the society are provided to schools, teachers, and children to help educate Florida's history.
+Many interactive educational programs and services are provided to schools to help children learn about Florida's history.
 Additionally, the community provides a library of collected and preserved artifacts, photographs, newspapers, diaries, reference books, and research papers documented for educational and research purposes.
-The historical society has been a contributor of researching local history of Florida and Boca Raton and offers scholars, educators, university graduates and interns access to their research collection and publications, such as the Spanish Papers.
+The historical society has been a contributor of researching the history of Florida and Boca Raton as an extension.
+The society offers scholars, educators, university graduates and interns access to their research collection and publications, such as the Spanish Papers.
 The Boca Raton Historical Museum is publicly open from Monday through Friday from 10am to 4pm.

-Located in the Boca Raton Old City Hall, the society and museum resides in the town hall built by architect William Alsmeyer (originally designed by Addison Mizner before his bankruptcy) and was founded in 1972 by the Junior Service League (Currently known as Junior League in Boca Raton.)
-The society also operates the Boca Express Train Museum and organizes the Florida East Coast Railway Station (currently named Count de Hoernle Pavilion) which was restored to offer public tours about its history.
-The historical society additionally runs an annual food and wine festival as the beneficiary in Boca Raton called the Boca Bacchanal.
+Located in the Boca Raton Old City Hall, the society and museum resides in the town hall built by architect William Alsmeyer (originally designed by Addison Mizner before his bankruptcy) and was founded in 1972 by the Junior Service League (Currently known as the Junior League in Boca Raton.)
+The society also operates the Boca Express Train Museum and organizes the Florida East Coast Railway Station (currently named Count de Hoernle Pavilion).
+It was restored to offer public tours about its history.
+The historical society additionally runs an annual food and wine festival as a beneficiary in Boca Raton called the Boca Bacchanal.